What is special about this course?

 - Students should normally be in paid or voluntary employment and able to draw upon work experience in order to complete assessments.

 Core modules are:

-You will study online with support from expert staff at the UHI Management School
+You will study online with support from expert staff at the university's Management School.

 The following fees apply to this taught postgraduate course: